 You can easily open a new Finder window displaying the current TFTP working folder's content clicking the Reveal in Finder button.

-If you need to upload a new file to your TFTP server, click the Create File button and type the name of the file to upload: a new empty file with the correct permissions already set will be created (this is mandatory if you have to upload a file to your Mac via TFTP, see here for more info); here you also have the choice to set the file creator to BBEdit for the new file, otherwise it will be opened by TextEdit.
+If you need to upload a new file to your TFTP server, click the Create File button and type the name of the file to upload: a new empty file with the correct permissions already set will be created (this is mandatory if you have to upload a file to your Mac via TFTP, see here for more info); here you also have the choice to set the file creator to BBEdit for the new file (or any other app of your choice, but you need to know its 'classic' app creator 4-chars code), otherwise TextEdit is the default app that will open it.

 Click the Refresh button to update either the current path's outline or the Log Viewer.